VoMaiAnh/VoMaiAnh/README.md

 ## 🚀 Currently Working On

 - 🤖 Developing chatbots and web applications with Large Language Models
+- ☁️ Implementing and maintaining ML models (DevOps) on Azure Cloud Platform
 - 📊 Automating marketing analytics dashboards for campaign tracking
-- ☁️ Implementing and maintaining ML models (DevOps) on Azure Cloud Platform
-- 🔧 Building end-to-end data pipelines for business intelligence

 ---